anniehoogendoorn/pizza-price-calculator/README.md

 ##Description

-This is a web app for a pizza company where a user can order a pizza with different toppings and see the final cost.
+This is a web app for a pizza company where a user can create a pizza with different toppings and see the final cost.

+Check it out at: http://anniehoogendoorn.github.io/pizzaJs

 ##Setup